The Anti-Displacement Preservation Program

 The vast majority of San Francisco’s existing rent-stabilized housing is in small, multifamily buildings.
 One of the City’s key housing strategies is preserving small buildings to prevent resident displacement; through preservation, vulnerable residents are effectively protected from eviction and abuse.
 The key to success for preservation is simple: flexible and patient acquisition and construction capital to reposition the buildings, including rehabilitation, rent reorganization, and transitioning to long-term regulatory agreements.

-Since its launch in April 2017, SFHAF has executed eight preservation loans, highlighted below, focused on protecting vulnerable low-income tenants from displacement across San Francisco:
+Since its launch in April 2017, SFHAF has executed thirteen preservation loans, highlighted below, focused on protecting vulnerable low-income tenants from displacement across San Francisco:

 937 Clay St